sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 ### Unordered List

-A unordered list is a collection (aka list) of elements that is usually displayed as a bulleted list.
+An unordered list is a collection (aka list) of elements that is usually displayed as a bulleted list.
 To create a unordered list, we'll need to first add the opening and closing unordered list tags like so:

 ```
 <ul>
->

 </ul>
 ```